JaapvanEkris/openrowingmonitor/docs/Architecture.md

 ### Command flow

 All functional blocks have a 'manager', which expose a `handleCommand()` function, which respond to a defined set of commands.
+The function call parameters and the commands that can be recieved are identical to all managers, and they are expected to handle/ignore all commands.

-These commands are explicitly restricted to user actions (i.e. inputs via the web-interface or a peripheral).
-In essence, this is a user of external session control (via Bluetooth or ANT+) dictating behaviour of OpenRowingMonitor as an external trigger.
+These commands are explicitly restricted to external user actions (i.e. inputs via the web-interface or a peripheral).
+In essence, this is a user of external session control (via direct input, Bluetooth, ANT+ or MQTT) dictating behaviour of OpenRowingMonitor as an external trigger.
 Effects of metrics upon a session-state (i.e. session start or end based on a predefined session end) should be handled via the metrics updates.
 Adittionally, effects upon a session state as a result of a command (i.e. session ends because of a command) should also be handled via the metrics updates whenever possible.
 These manual commands are connected as follows:

 ```mermaid
 sequenceDiagram